Luxury is built on control. Control of image. Control of perception. Control of time.

 – a clear emotional tone

-These elements create something closer to a cinematic experience than to content.
+These elements create something closer to cinema than content.

 Luxury brands are not looking for isolated images.